 Look out for designated smoking areas in the city.
 If you have take-away food, just stand in a corner outside, eat your food and then continue your journey.

 I believe, it is made this way to not burn someone by accident with a cigarette, or spill your drink/food on someone else when in a crowded place.
 I actually like it because it also makes you enjoy your food much more than when you eat rushing from one place to another.

 On the contrary, they do smoke in restaurants which I was not used to anymore.

 For some reason, it is very hard to find bins on the street for your trash.
 I ended up carrying my own trash around all day.

 I believe it might be to create awareness of how much trash one person actually produces per day!
 Shocking!

 The best is to eat your food in front of the place where you bought it and then just throw it away there immediately!
 For example, 7-11 stores always have bins at the exit.

 Tips in Restaurants

-However, they usually compensate this fee by providing a small appetiser or snack for free.
+However, they usually compensate for this fee by providing a small appetizer or snack for free.

 Fruits and Vegetables